Family Educational Rights and Privacy Act Student Information Release Policy / Confidentiality of Records

 The right to inspect and review the student’s education records within 45 days after the day Alamo Colleges District receives a request for access.

-A student should submit to the registrar, dean, head of the academic department or other appropriate officials, a written request that identifies the record(s) the student wishes to inspect.
+A student should submit to the registrar, dean, head of the academic department, or other appropriate officials, a written request that identifies the record(s) the student wishes to inspect.
 The Alamo Colleges District official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the Alamo Colleges District official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading or otherwise in violation of the student’s privacy rights under FERPA.

-A student who wishes to ask Alamo Colleges to amend a record should write to the Alamo Colleges District's official responsible for the record, clearly identify the part of the record the student wants to changes, and specify why it should be changed.
+A student who wishes to ask Alamo Colleges to amend a record should write to the Alamo Colleges District's official responsible for the record, clearly identify the part of the record the student wants to change, and specify why it should be changed.

 Privacy of Student Education Records